-You can watch an introduction video of Kawaguchi dam and its hydroelectric plant as well as a beautiful 4K movie of the Naka river and the surrounding forests shot from a drone in cooperation with Naka town.
+You can watch an introduction video of Kawaguchi Dam and its hydroelectric power plant as well as a beautiful 4K movie of the Naka River and surrounding forests shot from a drone in cooperation with Naka Town.
 Enjoy an overwhelming visual experience with the latest technology.

-Split from water and turning back into water, hydrogen is an ultimate clean energy.
+Split from water and turning back into water (by recombining with oxygen), hydrogen is an ultimate form of clean energy.

-There is a hydrogen station at Tokushima prefectural office and there are some hydrogen cars driving around in Tokushima.
+There is a hydrogen station at the Tokushima Prefectural Office, as well as some hydrogen cars being driven around in Tokushima.

 You can use different experimental tools to learn how each natural energy system works.
-For example, fan the mill to get the music to play.
+For example, create wind energy by fanning the wind mill to get the music to play.

-The wall of the visual exhibition room displays the future smart town made up of pictures drawn by visitors.
+A wall in the visual exhibition room is a display of a future smart town made up of pictures drawn by visitors.

 If you touch the frogs dancing Awa Odori…

-There is a micro hydroelectric facility on the way to the museum from the the parking lot.
-You can look at water flowing through the turbine.
+There is a miniature hydroelectric facility on the way to the museum from the the parking lot.
+You can watch water flowing through the turbine.
 The amount of electricity generated by the facility is shown on the digital display board.

-Attached to the outside wall of the museum are two large pieces of Japanese cedar board dyed with Japan Blue, Awa Indigo.
-The traditional wood shaving technique called “Naguri” has created the waving surface with subtle shading.
+Attached to the outside wall of the museum are two large boards of Japanese cedar dyed Japan Blue with Awa Indigo.
+The traditional wood shaving technique called “naguri” created the wavy surface producing subtle shading.
 The color shade will change with changing reflections of light.